-It is important to note that Siberian Huskies are not a dog for someone who is inexperienced with owning a dog.
+It is important to note that Siberian Huskies are not a dog for someone inexperienced with owning a dog.
 They need a lot of exercise and are not easy to train.

 9. German Shepherd

-Most commonly known for being police and military dogs, the German Shepherd is incredibly smart and hardworking.
+Most commonly known for being police K9 units and military dogs, the German Shepherd is incredibly smart and hardworking.
 They love having a job.

-When getting a German Shepherd, make sure he is from a reputable breeder to avoid unwanted traits such as aggressiveness.
+When getting a German Shepherd, ensure he is from a reputable breeder to avoid unwanted traits such as aggressiveness.

 10. Pembroke Welsh Corgi

 The Pembroke Welsh Corgi is known for being the best friend of HRH Queen Elizabeth II.

 During her reign, she has owned over 30 corgis and even tends to them herself.